ucgmsim/toshi-hazard-post/docs/usage.md

 ## Configuration

 toshi-hazard-post requires some configuration to run.
 This can either be done via a combination of environment variables or a configuration file.
 Environment variables will override settings in the configuration file.
-The configuration file follows the [toml format](https://toml.io/en/).

 - THP_NUM_WORKERS: number of parallel processes to run (default: 1)
-- THP_WORK_PATH: path for saving any local files
-- THP_THS_{RLZ|AGG}_FS: the filesystem to use for the {realization or aggregate} datastore (default: "LOCAL")
+- THP_{RLZ|AGG}_FS: the filesystem to use for the {realization or aggregate} datastore (default: "LOCAL")
-- THP_THS_{RLZ|AGG}_LOCAL_DIR: the path to the local {realization or aggregate} datastore
+- THP_{RLZ|AGG}_LOCAL_DIR: the path to the local {realization or aggregate} datastore
-- THP_THS_{RLZ|AGG}_S3_BUCKET: the S3 bucket where the {realization or aggregate} datastore is kept
+- THP_{RLZ|AGG}_S3_BUCKET: the S3 bucket where the {realization or aggregate} datastore is kept
-- THP_THS_{RLZ|AGG}_AWS_REGION: the AWS region for {realization or aggregate} if using S3 datastore
+- THP_{RLZ|AGG}_AWS_REGION: the AWS region for {realization or aggregate} if using S3 datastore

 Values for the filesystem variables can be `"LOCAL"` or `"AWS"` indicating the parquet files are stored on a local disk or in an S3 bucket.